|Why invest in HOCHTIEF?|

 HOCHTIEF Aktiengesellschaft is committed to the principles of responsible and transparent business management and control geared to long-term financial success.
 Good corporate governance builds the foundations for investor, client, workforce, and public confidence.

-As announced, the Executive Board and Supervisory Board monitored the four instances stated in the Compliance Declaration of February 2015 constituting noncompliance or less than full compliance with recommendations of the Code, and have once again reviewed application of the Code’s provisions.
+As announced, the Executive Board and Supervisory Board monitored the three instances stated in the Compliance Declaration of February 2016 constituting noncompliance or less than full compliance with recommendations of the Code, and have once again reviewed application of the Code’s provisions.

-Following a resolution on the subject at the Annual General Meeting in May 2015, HOCHTIEF has complied in full with the Code recommendations on Supervisory Board compensation since July 2015.
-The Compliance Declaration was updated accordingly in June 2015.
-Regarding the three remaining departures from the Code, the Executive Board and Supervisory Board continue to hold the view that those departures represent well-founded exceptions.
+Regarding the three departures from the Code, the Executive Board and Supervisory Board continue to hold the view that those departures represent well-founded exceptions.
 The reasons for not applying the Code provisions are set out in the Compliance Declaration reprinted below.
 In all other respects, HOCHTIEF complies with the recommendations of the Code as currently amended.

-On September 24, 2015, the Supervisory Board of HOCHTIEF Aktiengesellschaft resolved upon a target of 30% for the ratio of women on the Supervisory Board.
-For the ratio of women on the Executive Board of the company, it resolved upon a target of 0% and an implementation deadline of June 30, 2017.
+For the ratio of women on the Executive Board of the company, the Supervisory Board resolved upon a target of 0% and an implementation deadline of June 30, 2017.
 This will maintain the current situation on the Executive Board.

 For the two management levels below the Executive Board, the Executive Board of HOCHTIEF Aktiengesellschaft resolved upon a target of 7.69% and an implementation deadline of June 30, 2017.
 This will maintain the current situation.
 This does not rule out an increase in the ratio of women on both these management levels before the implementation deadline.